cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 * To submit an individual measurement, the Client shards the measurement into "input shares" and sends one input share to each Aggregator.
 We sometimes refer to this sequence of input shares collectively as the Client's "report".
-* The Aggregators convert their input shares into "output shares".
+* The Aggregators refine their input shares into "output shares".
     * Output shares are in one-to-one correspondence with the input shares.
     * Just as each Aggregator receives one input share of each measurement, if this process succeeds, then each aggregator holds one output share.
     * In VDAFs, Aggregators will need to exchange information among themselves as part of the validation process.
-* Each Aggregator combines the output shares across inputs in the batch to compute the "aggregate share" for that batch, i.e., its share of the desired aggregate result.
+* Each Aggregator combines the output shares in the batch to compute the "aggregate share" for that batch, i.e., its share of the desired aggregate result.
 * The Aggregators submit their aggregate shares to the Collector, who combines them to obtain the aggregate result over the batch.